MicahCarrick/micahcarrick-posts/aerospike-aws-instances/aerospike-aws-instances.md

 First, they have a huge amount of SSD capacity at the lowest cost per GB.
 The largest `i3en.24xlarge` weighs in at whopping 8 x 7.5 TB SSD volumes for 60 TB of storage per instance at ~$1.58 per GB per year¹.

 Second, they have pretty fast drives.
-We've clocked on of these SSD drives at 162k TPS.
+[We've clocked one of these SSD drives at 162k TPS](https://www.aerospike.com/docs/operations/plan/ssd/ssd_certification.html#cloud-based-flash).
 When compared to the `i3` at 33k TPS that's a significant improvement!

 When compared with the older `i3` instances, these instances have more SSD storage at a lower cost per GB, more SSD throughput, more CPU, more network, and more RAM.
 So... moar!